For additional information about important dates and times, please consult the Rotman HUB.

 First Year Dean’s List

 The First Year Dean’s list is compiled at the end of the third academic term.
-The School recognizes the academic success of the top 20% of students in the MFin program as follows:
+In addition to recognizing the academic success of the top 20 per cent the School bestows the following honours:

 - The top student completing the first year of the MFin program earns the title Dean’s List, with Distinction.

-- The top 10% of students completing first year of the MFin program earn the title Dean’s List, First Class.
+- The top 10 per cent of students completing first year of the MFin program earn the title Dean’s List, First Class.

-The Master of Finance Directors’ Continuing Scholarship is awarded to a student entering the fourth academic term of the Master of Finance program who has demonstrated scholarly excellence.
-The evaluation will be based on performance in the eight courses of the Master of Finance program that are completed in the first three academic terms of the program, and on consultation with the program directors.
+The Master of Finance Director’s Continuing Scholarship is awarded to a student entering the fourth academic term of the Master of Finance program who has demonstrated scholarly excellence.
+The evaluation will be based on performance in the eight courses of the Master of Finance program that are completed in the first three academic terms of the program, and in consultation with the program directors.

 Graduating Year Dean’s List

-The Graduating Dean’s List is compiled each year in June and acknowledges the academic success of the top 20% of the MFin graduating class.
-The Graduating Dean’s List is based on a cumulative GPA for the entirety of the program as follows:
+The Graduating Dean’s List is compiled each year in mid-June and is based on a cumulative GPA for the entirety of the program.
+In addition to recognizing the top 20 per cent of the class, the School bestows the following honours:

 - The top student graduating from the MFin program earns the title Dean’s List, with Distinction.

-- The top 10% of students graduating from the MFin program earn the title Dean’s List, First Class.
+- The top 10 per cent of students graduating from the MFin program earn the title Dean’s List, First Class.

 Master of Finance Director’s Award

 The faculty and administrative staff at Rotman are dedicated to supporting the efforts of each individual student to realize his or her fullest potential.
-The staff in the Master of Finance Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, Career Centre, and Career Services for Working Professionals Office are available for consultation on all matters relating to the Master of Finance program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.
+The staff in the Master of Finance Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, and Career Centre are available for consultation on all matters relating to the Master of Finance program, including admissions; enrollment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.

 Academic Director: Sergei Davydenko